filecoin-project/filecoin-docs/content/en/get-started/overview/get-started/index.md

 ---
 title: "Get started"
 description: "The Filecoin Network is made with storage providers and clients.
 Discover how to build a node, maintain the blockchain and create a simple application."
-lead: "The Filecoin Network is made with storage providers and clients.
-Discover how to build a node, maintain the blockchain and create a simple application."
 draft: false
 images: []
 type: docs